 Classic 70s Patterns

 Intricate classic patterns used to be one of the standouts when it came to 70s men’s fashion.
 If you want to add that 70s vibe, go for a patterned sweater.
 It might sound boring but you can give it a modern look.
-Wear a men’s bomber jacket over your sweater, with straight pants and oxfords.
+Wear a men’s bomber jacket over your sweater, with straight pants and oxford shoes.
 It is going to pump up your look.

 Silk Shirts From The 70s